-Without burned gas correction, i.e. considering $m{air} = m{asp}$

-In that case, as the in-cylinder mass air is overestimated, the injected mass of fuel turns to be too large.
-This results into a deviation of the normalized FAR up to 1.09 (blue dotted curve in Fig.5).
-A feedback control would reasonably eliminate this offset, but, as the obtained FAR measurement is delayed (see [3, 11] for a FAR dynamics details), an important overshoot would still be present.
+Without burned gas correction, i.e. considering $m{air} = m{asp}$ In that case, as the in-cylinder mass air is overestimated, the injected mass of fuel turns to be too large.
+This results into a deviation of the normalized FAR up to 1.09 (blue dotted curve in Fig.6).
+A feedback control would reasonably eliminate this offset, but, as the obtained FAR measurement is delayed (see Lauber et al. [2011], Bresch-Pietri et al. [2010] for a FAR dynamics details), an important overshoot would still be present.